aws-samples/chat-with-blockchain-data-with-amazon-bedrock/README.md

 ### Testing
 Now that the CDK stack has been deployed, you can test it within the Bedrock console.

+**Note:** If this is your first time using Amazon Bedrock, navigate to [Model access] on the left sidebar of the Bedrock Console (https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#modelaccess) and enable access for Claude 3 Haiku.
+You can alternatively enable access for all available models.

 1. Navigate to the Amazon Bedrock service in the AWS Console and choose [Agents](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#agents) under the Orchestration tab on the left sidebar.
 2. Select the newly created Agent that starts with the name "bedrock-agent-*"
 3. Enter a natural language question in the **Test** prompt window and click `Run`.
 Use the sample questions below as starting points, but be sure to test the agent with your own questions.